auth0/auth0-cli/docs/auth0_orgs_members_list.md

 ### Options

 ```
   -h, --help         help for list
+  -n, --number int   Number of apps to retrieve (default 50)
 ```

 ### Options inherited from parent commands